 3.2.2.4.13 Email to DNS CAA Contact

-Confirming the Applicant’s control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+Confirming the Applicant’s control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS CAA Email Contact.
 The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659, Section 3.

-Each email MAY confirm control of multiple FQDNs, provided that each email address is a DNS CAA Email Contact for each Authorization Domain Name being validated.
-The same email MAY be sent to multiple recipients as long as all recipients are DNS CAA Email Contacts for each Authorization Domain Name being validated.
+Each email MAY confirm control of multiple ADNs, provided that each email address is a DNS CAA Email Contact for each ADN being validated.
+The same email MAY be sent to multiple recipients, provided that each email address is a DNS CAA Email Contact for each ADN being validated.

+The Random Value SHALL be unique in each email.
+The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
+The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
+The CPS MAY specify a shorter validity period for Random Values.

+CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
+To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

+Effective March 15, 2026, this method SHOULD NOT be used to issue Subscriber Certificates.

+Effective March 15, 2028: - The CA MUST NOT rely on this method. - Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.

+3.2.2.4.14 Email to DNS TXT Contact

+Confirming the Applicant’s control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The Random Value MUST be sent to a DNS TXT Record Email Contact for the ADN.

+Each email MAY confirm control of multiple ADNs, provided that each email address is a DNS TXT Record Email Contact for each ADN being validated.
+The same email MAY be sent to multiple recipients, provided that each email address is a DNS TXT Record Email Contact for each ADN being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.